 For information on storing and working with matrices, go to Overview for Matrices.

-Each worksheet can contain up to 4000 columns, 1000 constants, and 10,000,000 rows.
-The total number of cells depends on the memory of your computer, up to 150,000,000.
-This worksheet size limit applies to each worksheet in a Minitab project.
-For example, you could have two worksheets in your project, each with 150,000,000 cells of data.
+Each worksheet can contain up to 4000 columns.
+The number of rows you can have in a worksheet depends on your computer's memory.
 Minitab does not limit the number of worksheets you can have in a project file.
 The maximum number of worksheets depends on your computer's memory.